xuejiaW/ObsidianKit/README.md

-# Obsidian2Hexo
+# ObsidianKit

-Obsidian2Hexo is a dot net tool that convert Obsidian vault to Hexo posts.
+ObsidianKit is a dot net tool that convert Obsidian vault to Hexo posts.

 The posts in [My blog](https://tuncle.blog/) are all converted by this tool.